xvaldetaro/angular-metaform/README.md

 Angular Metaform
 =================

 This project provides a directive that generates forms based on **data description** and not view description.
 Usually, directives that generate forms dynamically are based on view description, i.e. an array of html input fields described in JSON.
 Conversely, Angular-metaform has an approach similar to a mongoose model, where the JSON describes an actual data document.
+[Checkout the live example](http://xvaldetaro.github.io/angular-metaform)

 The supporting data types are: